turvas/metering/README.md

 chmod +x install.sh
 ./install.sh
 ```
+or can install both components separatley as described below

 ## metering
 multiple meters can be connected to several gpio pins, described in "meters" list